-The Western Athabasca Projects, which include the Kianna, Anne, Colette and 58B deposits located at Shea Creek, consist of nine joint ventures with UEX holding a 49% interest and AREVA holding a 51% interest.
-AREVA is the operator of the Western Athabasca Projects.
-UEX and AREVA are in the process of negotiating joint-venture agreements for these projects.
+The Western Athabasca Projects (the "Projects"), which include the Kianna, Anne, Colette and 58B deposits located at Shea Creek, consist of eight joint ventures with UEX holding a 49% interest and AREVA holding a 51% interest.
+AREVA is the operator of the Projects, and UEX and AREVA are in the process of negotiating joint-venture agreements for the Projects.